guybrown78/marketplace-booking/API.md

   ]
 }
 ```
+apiSuffix is what the api entry URL will start with, For example {apiSuffix}.ontransform.com/api... will result in wood.ontransform.com/api...

 >Liam to firm up what the ID' will be for tennant and delegates, wether if comes from Coure MP (type will be GUID) or mutitenant (int?)

 # Delegate

 **GET** calls to recieve delegate models.
 Variations in these entry points means you can get all delegates from a tennant, a single delegate in a tennant from an id and a selected list of delegates from multiple ids